 The Community Quilt Programme

-Every year Significant Seams leads a community quilt project.
-So far these have explored a theme over three years, examining a question from a range of perspectives involving individuals in the creation of richly symbolic patchwork.
+Significant Seams has led six community quilt projects.
+Twice, these have explored a theme over three years, examining a question from a range of perspectives involving individuals in the creation of richly symbolic patchwork.

 The first series, between 2011 and 2013, explored the concept of Neighbourliness – and got neighbours talking, then collaborating (and sometimes sewing for the first time), and learning together about local history.
-The second series, still in progress, is exploring the Changing Roles of Women.
+The second series explored the Changing Roles of Women.
 The quilts in this series have been exhibited locally, and nationally.
-Fundraising for the third quilt in the series is actively underway.

 - The First Series: Neighbourliness